-The Savatiano 2019 from Mylonas estate has a pale yellow colour.
+The Savatiano 2020 from Mylonas Estate has a light golden colour.

 Mylonas is a small winery, producing just under 100k bottle per year.
 They are based in Attica, Greece.

 Stamatis Mylonas and his brothers took the winery over from their dad.
 Stamatis had studied oenology and chemistry and started experimenting and pushing boundaries.
 Yet, the new vision for the family winery still at its very centre Savatiano, one of the region indigenous grape variety.

 In fact, at Mylonas more than half of the wine production revolves around it.

 And indeed they bottle several labels using Savatiano: current vintage wine, late release bottles, they age it in oak to produced yet another label, they add nothing to it and make a natural wine, they let the grapes sundry to produce a sweet version of it, and let’s not forget… they add pine resin to the must and bottled their retsina!Link to here...

 Savatiano is a white Greek wine grape traditionally used as the base grape for retsina wine.